ChiLiubio/file2meco/README.md

 ## QIIME2 files to microtable

 The qiime2meco() function can be used to construct the microtable object using files from QIIME2.
-You need first install the required qiime2R package from github, see https://github.com/jbisanz/qiime2R

 ```r